 Click Install to add these essential components to Wine.

 With the environments installed, the Wine configuration dialog box will open.
 This interface offers customization options to tailor Wine to your specific needs.
 It allows you to select the default Windows version that Wine will emulate.
-While the default is often set to Windows 7, you have the flexibility to change this to a more recent version like Windows 10, depending on the compatibility requirements of your applications.
+While the default is often set to Windows 7, you can change this to a more recent version like Windows 10, depending on the compatibility requirements of your applications.

 Download and Open Notepad++ Installer